Defcoq/FlutterRouterAndNavigation/README.md

-# FlutterRouterAndNavigation
+# FlutterBasicWidget
-flutter router 2.0 navigation example
+a project that try to build and understand the basic working of flutter widget